Professor Lee Jordan

 Biography

 Professor Lee Jordan studied Medicine at the University of Edinburgh between 1991 and 1997.
-He also received a Medical Research Council Scholarship to study for an intercalated degree and graduated with a first class honours in Genetics (B.Sc.(Hons)) in 1996.
+He also received a Medical Research Council Scholarship to study for an intercalated degree and graduated with first-class honours in Genetics (B.Sc.(Hons)) in 1996.
 Completion of his primary medical degree (M.B.,Ch.B.) followed in 1997.

 Following clinical posts in Edinburgh and Dundee, Prof. Jordan embarked upon his cellular pathology training in Edinburgh and became a Clinical Lecturer at the University of Edinburgh.
 Following achievement of the M.R.C.Path by examination, he spent a sabbatical at the University of Chicago (2003), subsequently completing training in 2004 and later receiving the F.R.C.Path qualification.